 Both the 1Ds Mark III and the 6D have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 6D was followed by the Canon 6D Mark II.

-Review summary: Canon 1Ds Mark III vs Canon 6D
+Review summary: Canon 1Ds Mark III vs 6D

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 1Ds Mark III or the Canon 6D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 1Ds Mark III better than the Canon 6D or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds Mark III: